 It can cost around $200 to build a website, with an ongoing cost of about $50 per month to maintain a website.
 This price can increase if you hire a designer or web developer with an upfront charge of about $6,000 and an ongoing cost of $1,000 a year.

 In short, the website maintenance cost is not cheap.
 But it is worth it in the long run if you want to see your business grow and shine.
 Also, customers and readers are attracted to a site that is organized and well managed, so the more effort and thought you put into your site, the more likely your readers will revisit it.

 Here are some of the most common cost factors when it comes to website maintenance and design:

 Most of the money that goes into building a site is for the content, images, building pages, and optimization for SEO.
 The website maintenance cost can run up to thousands of dollars a month, depending on how much upkeep it needs and whether you are paying for the services or doing it all independently.
 So, how can you pay less for your website design?
 Here are a few ways:

 One of the easiest ways to reduce your cost of website maintenance is to use a pre-made template.
 Website builders offer numerous templates at no cost, which means you will not have to hire a web designer to do the work.
 You can find web templates on WordPress, one of the most popular website builders today.

 Not every page on your website is necessary, and you will soon realize that with time and experience.
 Each page will cost more time and money to maintain, which means paying more in the long run to manage your website.
 Keep pages to a minimum, and reduce the word count, making it easier to maintain it in the long run.

-Even if you hire someone to develop your website, you can still share the workload to reduce some of the costs of your webpage maintenance for yourself.
+Even if you hire someone for your custom web development services, you can still share the workload to reduce some of the costs of your webpage maintenance for yourself.
 Some examples of ways you can maintain your website without the help of a developer include: